 Located between Queenstown and Wanaka on New Zealand's South Island, Cardrona has been the launching point for the FIS Freestyle World Cup season since 2012.

-When one factors in the on-site Cardrona High Performance Centre and it's emphasis on intensive freestyle training programmes for athletes from beginner right through to Olympic levels, it's no surprise that the mountain lists top level World Cup names like the Wells brothers (Byron, Jossi, and Beau James), and ladies' up-and-comer Rose Battersby on its team list.
+When one factors in the on-site Cardrona High Performance Centre and it's emphasis on intensive freestyle training programmes for athletes from beginner right through to Olympic levels, it's no surprise that the mountain lists top level World Cup names like the Wells brothers (Byron, Jossi, Beau James and Jackson).

 Cardrona Alpine Resort’s 22-foot high Olympic Superpipe provided the stage for a heavy-hitting competition today as the world’s best freeskiers battled for podium spots in the FIS Freeski World Cup final being staged as part of this year’s Audi quattro Winter Games NZ.
 Alex Ferreira (USA) was the gold medal winner in the men’s event with Cassie Sharpe (CAN) taking the top spot in the ladies’ competition.

 The action at 2017 Audi quattro Winter Games NZ continues as the first FIS Freeski Halfpipe World Cup of the season is set to take place in Cardrona Alpine Resort with the world’s best riders ready to turn into the home stretch of the 'Road to PyeongChang’.

 The world’s best freeskiers were back in action at Cardrona Alpine Resort today for the finals of the World Cup slopestyle on day two of the Audi quattro Winter Games NZ.
 James Woods (GBR) claimed the win in the men’s field and Kelly Sildaru (EST) in the women’s.